Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 This transitional meal uses small amounts of high-quality orzo as a base for massive amounts of salmon and fresh herbs.
 It teaches you how to incorporate complex carbs without causing a spike in inflammation.

-Day 30: Mediterranean Farro & Walnut Stuffed Peppers
+Day 30: Farro and Walnut Stuffed Peppers

 Day 31: Lemon-Thyme Roast Chicken Cutlets